mohamedaminebenzid/code-challenge-cart-api/CONTRIBUTING.md

 - I did not get the point behind the cart status BUILDING.
   So I assume it is an intermediary status between CREATED and CHECKOUT.
-  A cart has the status BUILDING only if it has at least one item.
+  A cart has the status BUILDING only if it has at least one item and the checkout operation has not be called on it.

 ## Errors